mpleshkova/QA-engineer_Portfolio/README.md

 > ⚠️ This portfolio is a work in progress.
 > Some sections are not yet fully filled in, as this is an ongoing personal project that I update regularly.
 > I'm committed to making steady, thoughtful improvements every day.
+>
+> For easier navigation, empty folders are not clickable — only folders containing content are active.
 > **Thank you for your understanding!**

 </details>

 # 💼 QA Engineer Portfolio